 - Chunk size(in KB): Please specify the chunk size for the writing data.

-In this example we are selecting the Web service from free source so we don’t have to configure the credentials and proxy settings.
-From the below screenshot you can observe that, we are providing the Service URL: https://wsf.cdyne.com/WeatherWS/Weather.asmx?WSDL because we want to download the WSDL file.
+In this example, we are selecting the Web service from a free source.
+So, we don’t have to configure the credentials and proxy settings.
+From the below screenshot, you can observe that we are providing the Service URL: https://wsf.cdyne.com/WeatherWS/Weather.asmx?WSDL because we want to download the WSDL file.

 Click OK to close the HTTP Connection Manager.

-WSDL File: If you already downloaded the WSDL file then we have to select the .wsdl file from your local file system Otherwise, create an empty file with wsdl extension in your local hard drive and then click on the …. button besides the WSDLFile option.
+WSDL File: If you already downloaded the WSDL file, then we have to select the .wsdl file from your local file system.
+Otherwise, create an empty file with WSDL extension in your local hard drive and then click on the …. button beside the WSDLFile option.

-Once you click on the …. option, a new window will be opened as shown in the below screenshot.
-Using this we can create New wsdl file in your local file system or select the Existing File from the file system.
-From the below screenshot you can observe that, we are selecting the existing file called web.wsdl
+Once you click on the …. option, a new window will open.
+Using this, we can create a New WSDL file in your local file system or select the Existing File from the file system.
+From the below screenshot you can observe that we are choosing the existing file called web.wsdl

-OverwriteWSDLFile: This property has two options: True and False.
-If we set this property to true then Web Service Task will overwrite the existing WSDL files in the local file system.
+OverwriteWSDLFile: This SSIS Web Service Task property has two options: True and False.
+If we set this property to true, the Web Service Task will overwrite the existing WSDL files in the local file system.

-Next, click on the Download WSDL button to download the WSDL file and if exists, it will overwrite the existing file.
+Next, click on the Download WSDL button to download the WSDL file, and if it exists, it will overwrite the existing file.